Are you a new student to ÃÛѨÊÓÆµ?

 Note: this step is not applicable for Online and Continuing Education.

-If you accept federal work-study or campus employment on your award letter and intend to work at ÃÛѨÊÓƵ, you must:
+If you accept federal work-study or campus employment on your aid offer and intend to work at ÃÛѨÊÓÆµ, you must:

-• ÃÛѨÊÓƵ for a job.
+- ÃÛѨÊÓÆµ for a job.
 You can search for openings on

-• Once hired, complete employment paperwork with the Office of Human Resources in order to begin working
+- Once hired, complete employment paperwork with the Office of Human Resources in order to begin working;

-• Note that ÃÛѨÊÓƵ does not guarantee students a job
+- Note that ÃÛѨÊÓÆµ does not guarantee students a job.

 Documents may be submitted to the Office of Financial Aid in the following ways:

-ÃÛѨÊÓƵ, Office of Financial Aid Unit A484
+ÃÛѨÊÓÆµ, Office of Financial Aid Unit A484

-McMinnville OR 97128
+900 SE Baker Street, McMinnville OR 97128

-ÃÛѨÊÓƵ, Melrose Hall, Suite 030
+- In Person: ÃÛѨÊÓÆµ, Melrose Hall, Suite 030

 Disbursements of financial aid